 Thus, seeing feedback as a teaching opportunity can help us shift our perspective from correction to collaboration, from merely fixing students' work to moving students forward in their learning.
 Here, there are many technologies that can help us in the process of providing feedback.

 Feedback in Action

 The tools available for providing feedback continue to multiply.
 I've heard how, back in the day, college professors would record their comments on audiotape, trading cassettes with students when handing back papers.
 We've moved forward a bit since then.

 First, there are a number of tech tools that enable timely, relevant, and action-oriented feedback.
 Many of them -- from Microsoft Word to Google Docs to Wikispaces -- allow us to insert comments directly in the margins of students' writing.
 And while voice-to-text tools like Dictanote (Chrome Extension) and Dragon Dictation (App) can help speed this process up a bit, some colleagues may be looking for other methods.

-For those of us interested in providing audio feedback, Jim Burke describes how he shares voice feedback with his students using his phone.
-MS Word allows audio comments to be embedded within a document.
+For those of us interested in providing audio feedback, MS Word allows audio comments to be embedded within a document.
 And the web, of course, has provided us with new tools to provide voice comments, such as Kaizena, which allows us to embed audio comments in a Google Doc, and Voxer, which is described as a tool that combines a walkie-talkie with voice mail so that "you can hear messages as people speak, or listen later if you are unavailable."